 The national average for snap-in dentures and permanent dentures is $8,000 – $12,000 per row of teeth, meaning it is not uncommon for a pair of dentures to cost upwards of $24,000.
 The fake teeth or removable prosthetics of snap-in dentures also need to be replaced over time, which will be between $2,500 – $5,000 per row of teeth.
 Snap-in dentures and permanent dentures are very expensive in the long-run.
 The average cost for snap-in dentures usually includes acrylic as the material for your false teeth.
 This material is a soft plastic, which is prone to chipping and damage.
 This is why snap-in, or permanent, dentures have the same food restrictions as traditional dentures that use glue to stay in place on your gums.

-Despite popular belief, permanent/snap-in dentures can in fact be more expensive than fixed all-on-4 dental implants (which do not need to be removed each night, nor do they need to be replaced over time).
-For example, our all-on-four dental implant cost for a row of teeth is $14,950, which is an all-inclusive cost.
+Despite popular belief, permanent/snap-in dentures can in fact be more expensive than fixed 4-on-1 full arch dental implants (which do not need to be removed each night, nor do they need to be replaced over time).
+For example, our 4-on-1 full arch dental implant cost for a row of teeth is $14,950, which is an all-inclusive cost.
 Your fake teeth will never have to be replaced, and there are no extra expenses beyond your upfront cost.
-While the national average for all-on-4 dental implants runs between $25,000-$40,000 per arch, our low price for all-on-4 ($14,950/arch) is backed by our lowest price guarantee, which makes it affordable for customers who need it.
-Unlike snap-on dentures that use bulky acrylic for the prosthetic (fake teeth), our all-on-4 comes with permanent zirconia teeth – which looks and functions just like natural teeth.
+While the national average for 4-on-1 full arch dental implants runs between $25,000-$40,000 per arch, our low price for 4-on-1 full arch ($14,950/arch) is backed by our lowest price guarantee, which makes it affordable for customers who need it.
+Unlike snap-on dentures that use bulky acrylic for the prosthetic (fake teeth), our 4-on-1 full arch comes with permanent zirconia teeth – which looks and functions just like natural teeth.

 Despite what their names might suggest, snap-in dentures and permanent dentures have limited durability and longevity.
 While the titanium screws or anchors are permanent, the prosthetic, or fake teeth, are not.
 They are often made from acrylic or other soft materials, making them prone to cracking or breaking.
 They also need to be cleaned daily to prevent the growth of bacteria that cause terrible smells.